Wyoming as a corporate haven

 The US state of Wyoming is known for having a business-formation climate suitable for those seeking to maintain privacy in business operations.
 The state's business and trust formation laws have been given the moniker the "cowboy cocktail" by wealth managers.
-While Nevada and Delaware are also known for favorable business-formation and tax policies, Wyoming stands out for its low administrative fees and strong asset protection laws.

 Wyoming does not require ownership information to be listed on Limited Liability Company (LLC) filings paperwork.
 Instead, out-of-state business owners are required to hire a registered agent within the state whose address would be listed on paperwork in their place.
 Unlike most states, Wyoming allows trusts, which are used to protect assets, to be controlled by a private company, including LLCs.
 Wyoming has quickly become one of the leading states for new LLC filings.

 These laws have been the subject of criticism by journalists and local officials for their appeal to foreign adversaries, oligarchs, and those looking to commit fraud.
 Entities registered in Wyoming have been subject to investigations into illegal activities such as scams, hacking, and money laundering.
-Incidents of fraud and abuse have been the subject of investigations by the FBI, as well as by journalists at the Washington Post and the International Consortium of Investigative Journalism (ICIJ).
+Incidents of fraud and abuse have been the subject of investigations by the FBI, as well as by journalists at the Washington Post and the International Consortium of Investigative Journalists (ICIJ).

-By 2015, Wyoming had approximately 128,000 businesses actively registered in the state, compared to a population of about 570,000.
-In 2023, the Secretary of State's office reported having processed 590,000 business filings within that fiscal year alone.
+In 2023, the secretary of state's office reported having processed 590,000 business filings within that fiscal year.
 State and Federal legislatures have passed laws in order to make the formation of fraudulent companies more difficult.
 In 2021, the Corporate Transparency Act was passed by Congress in an effort to require small businesses to disclose beneficial ownership information.

-In Wyoming, a bill that enables the state to more easily dissolve companies formed by foreign adversaries was signed in to law on February 24, 2025.
+In Wyoming, a bill that enables the state to more easily dissolve companies formed by foreign adversaries was signed into law on February 24, 2025.
 Additional bills have been introduced to limit shell companies and dissolve companies that give false information on state formation documents.
 None of the bills introduced to the state legislatures have included language that requires the disclosure of business-owner information as of March 2025.
 Supporters of Wyoming's current laws have argued that increased regulation could cause law-abiding businesses to look to form elsewhere, or that innocent business owners may be harassed based on partisanship.